How to Create a Zendesk Ticket Form

 4. Map form fields to Zendesk

 We have a functional form and we have enabled Zendesk on the form.
 However we aren't ready to go yet.
 The last (and important) step is to link form fields to their respective Zendesk counterpart.
-If you used the form wizard above this has already been done for you, but if you added fields from a scratch or used a template this is something you'd do manually.
+If you used the form wizard above this has already been done for you, but if you added fields from a scratch or used a template this is something you would do now

 You can map form fields to Zendesk fields under the Addons sidebar.
 Our mapping should look like this:

 Note that we have mapped Response Summary to Comment.
 This would summarize our ticket form answers, neatly format them, and add them to the Zendesk ticket body.

 Optional step.
 When the customer submits our Zendesk ticket form we show them a 'thank you' message.
 We can customize this message to include the ticket ID, among other things.